aws/copilot-cli/site/content/docs/manifest/backend-service.md

 memory: 512
 # Number of tasks that should be running in your service.
 count: 1
+# Enable running commands in your container.
+# execute_command: true

 variables:                    # Optional.
 Pass environment variables as key value pairs.
   LOG_LEVEL: info